Theoretical Articles & Review Articles

 Theoretical articles and Review articles should be no longer than 3000 words, plus references.
 Papers should be prepared according to APA guidelines.

-We would like to publish reviews of conferences related to Cognitive Psychology hat would be of interest to the UK cognitive psychology community.
+We would like to publish reviews of conferences related to Cognitive Psychology that would be of interest to the UK cognitive psychology community.
 Conference reviews should be no longer than 1,000 words.

-Opinion pieces should be 1,000 words and should relate to current issues surrounding cognitive psychology and higher education.
+Opinion pieces should be a maximum of 1,000 words and should relate to current issues surrounding cognitive psychology and higher education.

-Please email submissions and ideas for consideration to [email protected]
+Please email submissions, questions and any other ideas you might have for consideration to [email protected]

 Hard copy subscriptions are not available for this publication.